- Question 1: Who are the users of Malmi Airport?

 Answer: The airspaces of Helsinki-Vantaa ja Helsinki-Malmi are completely separate.
 The airspace borders are very clear and tightly controlled.
 In this way the problems caused by fast heavy jets and slow small aircraft operating in the same lively airspace are avoided.

 This system works and has worked splendidly for decades: Helsinki-Vantaa takes care of heavy fast traffic, and Malmi serves slow small aircraft completely separately.
 Flight safety is thus maintained in the best possible way.
 The airports in Vantaa and at Malmi can arguably be seen as a single metropolitan airport where the runways serving different kinds of traffic have been separated from each other.
+Moving between the airports doesn’t take longer than changing terminals at the big airports of the world.

 If Malmi Airport were closed down, light air traffic at Helsinki-Vantaa would unavoidably increase because part of, e.g., chartered light traffic would land there due to the excessively long distance of the airfield “replacing” Malmi.
 Taking the long-term air traffic forecasts into account, if Helsinki-Vantaa were to remain the only airfield in the capital region, the smooth operation of air traffic would certainly be hampered.